World Fantasy 2020 Issues Apology

-The World Fantasy Convention 2020 committee issued an apology via Twitter on October 7, and added to the thread in subsequent days:
+The World Fantasy Convention 2020 committee issued an apology via Twitter on October 7 after coming under fire online for their programming choices and descriptions, and added to the thread in subsequent days:

 Regarding the program that went out this week: We are sorry that our program caused hurt and concern, thank you to those that commented.
 We are working with our team and panelists to amend this and will be revising it as an ongoing process.

 We have removed the descriptions of the panels in question from our website and will be revising these and the titles themselves…

 We are also seeking advice from professionals in the field of sensitivity and diversity to ensure that the final version does not make the same mistakes.